Gold Leaf Kutani Ware Sake Set

 Product Description

-Indulge in the rich tradition of Japanese pottery with our stunning Gold Leaf Kutani Sake Set.
-This beautifully handcrafted set encapsulates the essence of Japanese culture, inviting warmth and artistry into your home.
-Each piece, from the tokkuri (sake pitcher) to the sake cups, showcases intricate patterns that tell stories of nature and heritage, making every sip a celebration.
+Indulge in authentic Japanese craftsmanship with our Gold Leaf Kutani Sake Set.
+This handcrafted set from the Kutani region in Japan brings warmth and artistry into your home.
+Each piece, from the tokkuri (sake pitcher) to the sake cups, showcases intricate patterns inspired by nature, making every sip a celebration of Japanese culture.

 Artisan Craftsmanship